 Scotiabank Q1 profit rises 10% to $2.01 billion of net income, raising dividend

-Scotiabank had $2.01 billion of net income during the first quarter, up 10 per cent from the same period last year.
-The bank announced it had $6.87 billion of revenue during the quarter, up from $6.37 billion during the first period of last year.
+Scotiabank had $2.01 billion of net income during the first quarter, up 10 per cent from the same period last year on strong results from its Canadian and international banking operations.
+The earnings amounted to $1.57 per diluted share, up from $1.43 per diluted share a year ago, when Scotiabank had had $1.81 billion of net income during the first quarter.

 Add your comments below